KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 [3]: https://i.creativecommons.org/l/by-nd/4.0/88x31.png "Creative Commons License"
 [4]: https://creativecommons.org/licenses/by-nd/4.0/

-GPU-Assisted validation is implemented in the SPIR-V Tools optimizer and the `VK_LAYER_KHRONOS_validation` layer.
+GPU-Assisted Validation is implemented in the SPIR-V Tools optimizer and the `VK_LAYER_KHRONOS_validation` layer.
 This document covers the design of the layer portion of the implementation.

 ## Basic Operation

-The basic operation of GPU-Assisted validation is comprised of instrumenting shader code to perform run-time checking in shaders and reporting any error conditions to the layer.
+The basic operation of GPU-Assisted Validation is comprised of instrumenting shader code to perform run-time checking of shaders and reporting any error conditions to the layer.
 The layer then reports the errors to the user via the same reporting mechanisms used by the rest of the validation system.